markhull/simpler-word2vec/README.md

 If you want to do more with word2vec files in Java, you should check out DeepLearning4J and / or the Medallia Word2Vec Java library.
 This toolbox simply reads the BIN file and allows you to match words and run analogies to your heart's content; it doesn't create the BIN files themselves.

 So enjoy, and happy word2veccing. -- Mark Hull

+P.S.
+I included a page of results for you to check out if you want, see results.html above.